Introduction to Krita coming from Photoshop¶

 Move and Transform¶

-Press B to go back to the brush tool when the transformation or translation is done.
+Press the B key to go back to the brush tool when the transformation or translation is done.
 To find how to make advanced deformations using the Transform tool, do not right-click on the on-canvas widget: all the option are in the Tool Options docker.

 Move tool changes are auto-applied.

-Like in PS, you can use Alt or Shift during a selection to remove or add selection to the active selection.
+Like in PS, you can use the Alt or Shift keys during a selection to remove or add selection to the active selection.
 Krita also offers sub tools for this, and you can select them in the Tool Options if a select tool is active.
 These sub tools are represented as icons.
 You can switch to those sub modes by pressing: